Auto Seat Back Failures Lead to Serious Injuries. Joe Lyon is an auto defect attorney and product liability lawyer representing plaintiffs nationwide.

 Poorly designed and defective seats may collapse on impact and result in devastating passenger crush injury, traumatic brain injury, spinal injury, or death.

-Joe Lyon is a highly-rated and experienced Cincinnati, Ohio product liability attorney, well-versed in the economic impact injuries and death have on a victim’s life and family.
+Joe Lyon is a highly-rated and experienced Cincinnati, Ohio product liability attorney and Auto Defect Lawyer, well-versed in the economic impact injuries and death have on a victim’s life and family.

 The Lyon Firm works with auto accident experts to build the strongest case possible for plaintiffs and victims.